-In this article, I cover 3 quick and effective ways to thicken up your buffalo sauce with things you already have in your food cupboard.
+In this article, I cover six quick and effective ways to thicken up your buffalo sauce with things you already have in your kitchen.

 So, how do you thicken up buffalo sauce?

 To thicken buffalo sauce, create a cornstarch slurry (equal parts cornstarch and water), bring your buffalo sauce to a simmer, and mix in the slurry.
-An alternative to cornstarch is a roux (equal parts butter and flour), or you can use the reduction method.
+You can also use a roux, reduce the sauce, or add a thick ingredient like blended cashews, ketchup, or parmesan cheese.

 - small bowl